alan-turing-institute/Advancing-Biomedical-Data-Science-Careers/CONTRIBUTING.md

 You can read our [README](./README.md) file to find details and the next milestones in the project.
 You can also read different issues in this repository and comment where you would like to be involved.

-🎉 It's my life's mission to enable reproducibility in data science and research
----

-Please share feedback on the contents proposed for setting up an online collaborative repository for data science and research.
-You are encouraged to review the material as we collaboratively develop them and get involved where you can.
-Please open a GitHub issue to suggest a new topic, contribute code, or let us know about errors/bugs.

 🛠 I am ready to contribute
 ---